Zi Teng

 Zi Teng (紫藤 (zǐténg)) is a non-governmental organisation that cares about the basic rights of women who live in Hong Kong and those who came from mainland China, especially sex workers.
-Ziteng is formed by social workers, women studies researchers, church workers and labour activists, etc.
+Zi Teng's membership includes social workers, womens' studies researchers, church workers, and labour activists, among others.

-Zi Teng provides assistance to sex workers from Hong Kong and China in the form of legal advices and health care.
-Aiming to build up mutual support through networking, Zi Teng operates a 24-hour paging systems in case of emergency.
+Zi Teng provides assistance to sex workers from Hong Kong and China in the form of legal advice and health care.
+Aiming to build up mutual support through networking, Zi Teng operates a 24-hour paging system in case of emergencies.

 According to the organisation's website, the name "Zi Teng" is the Chinese for Acorus calamus.
 "The plant is described as extraordinarily tough and strong, often growing unnoticeably alongside other wild grasses."
 The organisation uses "Zi Teng" to symbolise the character of tough but low-profile working women.
 Other sources, however, translate Zi Teng as Wisteria sinensis., while Acorus calamus is in 菖蒲 (chāngpú).

 Background

 Sex workers, known also as prostitutes, are people who earn a living by providing sexual services.
 Prostitution is one of the longest surviving professions in the world.
 Attitudes surrounding prostitution have evolved over time from a celebrated necessity to a cultural evil.

-At present, it is illegal in many countries and regions.
-Although prostitution in Hong Kong is legal, sex workers in Hong Kong are often marginalised, discriminated against and denied by the society, which leads to their deprivation of many basic human rights.
+Although prostitution in Hong Kong is legal, sex workers in Hong Kong are often marginalised, discriminated against, and denied by the society, which leads to their deprivation of many basic human rights.
 Such actions could impede themselves from seeking legal protection and redress when violated (e.g. non-payment, rape, violence).
 In addition, there is always the risk of contracting sexually transmitted diseases in this profession.

-There are still several laws restricting their sex work.
+Despite sex work's legal status, several Hong Kong laws restrict sex workers.
 For example, the notable law on "soliciting for immoral purposes" (CAP 200, no 147) indirectly bans street bargaining and puts sex workers in a very vulnerable position.